-DIY pumpkin with succulents -a cute and simple piece of fall decor that will only cost you a couple bucks to make!
+This DIY pumpkin succulent planter is a cute and simple piece of fall décor that will only cost you a couple bucks to make!

 - Spanish moss

 - Succulents (stems removed) + small flowers if desired

 - CUT.
 First cut off the top of the foam pumpkin with a pumpkin carver or cardboard knife.

 - PAINT.
 Next paint your pumpkin.
 I didn’t paint mine all the way (just one brush stroke down), but you’re welcome to paint it a different color.
 You could even spray paint the pumpkin if you desired.